2006–07 Toronto Maple Leafs season: Players lost

+Signings

 Draft picks

-Toronto's picks at the 2006 NHL Entry Draft in Vancouver, British Columbia.
+Toronto's picks at the 2006 NHL entry draft in Vancouver, British Columbia.
 The Leafs had the 13th overall draft pick in the 2005–06 NHL season.
 The Maple Leaf's 2006 draft has been referred to in retrospectives as one of the most successful drafts for any team in league history, as all but one of the team's picks (Tyler Ruegsegger) would go on to become NHL regulars at some point in their careers.
 Leo Komarov, the 180th pick, would be named an NHL All-Star in 2016.